 More About Addiction

 Addiction, or a substance use disorder (SUD), is a harrowing condition affecting tens of millions of people in the United States alone.
-It’s estimated by the National Institute on Drug Abuse that nearly 22.7 million people currently require addiction treatment, or drug rehab/ alcohol rehab.
+The National Institute on Drug Abuse estimates that nearly 22.7 million people require addiction treatment, or drug rehab/alcohol rehab.
 With these numbers so high, it’s no wonder that addiction has reached crisis status in recent years.

-Since substance use disorders are currently recognized by the Diagnostic and Statistical Manual (DSM-V) as a chronic disease, there is no current cure available.
-This means that the only way to combat addiction is through different addiction treatment methods and addiction therapies.
+Substance use disorders are recognized by the Diagnostic and Statistical Manual (DSM-V) as a chronic disease.
+Addiction can be combated with a number of treatment methods and therapies.

 The issue surrounding many people facing a substance use disorder is that they are unaware of just how serious their addiction may be.
-People may not even recognize that they have a problem because they have had no serious implications on their lives.
-This is called “functioning”.
-Still, others struggle very seriously on a daily basis with their substance use disorder.
+People may not even recognize that they have a problem because they have had no serious implications in their lives.
+This is called “functioning.’
+Still, others seriously struggle with their substance use disorder daily.

-No matter what type of addict or alcoholic you may be, the first step when looking to live a sober life is undergoing the medical detox process.
+No matter what substance you are recovering from, the first step when looking to live a sober life is undergoing the medical detox process.
 Whether you go through private detox or detox hospitalization, the overall goal is to achieve medical stabilization and manage any withdrawal symptoms that you may encounter.

 What Is Detox?